 Fiber helps you to achieve and maintain a healthy body weight.

 Fiber takes more chewing, slows the passage of food through the digestive tract so that you feel full, and may stimulate hormones that tell the brain to stop eating.
-It also binds to fat and sugar molecules as they travel through your digestive tract, which reduces the number of calories you get.
+It also binds to fat and sugar molecules as they travel through your digestive tract, which reduces the number of calories your body extracts from food.

 It helps to prevent the most prevalent chronic diseases in America.